AlexDemian/NodeJS-Express-WSS/README.md

 WSS-on-NodeJS playground. <br>
 Simple one-channel chat app based on websockets server running on NodeJS. <br>
-Alows to publish text and images to the channel. <br>
+Allows to publish text and images to the channel. <br>

 ### Infrastructure